 - 3 tablespoon pumpkin seeds

-- 2 tablespoon diced spring onion
+- 2 tablespoon diced spring onion/scallions

 - A little dusting of paprika if you’re feeling fancy

-- Heat a medium saucepan with coconut oil and add the diced onion.
+- Heat a medium saucepan with olive oil and add the diced onion.
 Cook for a minute or two and add the red peppers.
 Stir and cook for another minute while chopping other ingredients.

-- Now add chicken, kale, diced tomatoes, chicken stock, lime zest and juice and stir.
+- Now add the chicken, kale, diced tomatoes, chicken stock, lime zest and juice and stir.
 Taste for salt.
 I added about 2/3 of a teaspoon of sea salt but you may need less depending on how much salt is in your chicken stock.

 - Place pumpkin seeds in a small frying pan and cook on medium heat for about 2 minutes, stirring frequently.
 Keep your eyes on them so they don’t get burnt.
 We simply want to toast them for extra crunch and nuttiness.